Seasawher/Seasawher/README.md

 [![Leetcode Stats](https://leetcard.jacoblin.cool/Seasawher?ext=contest&theme=nord)](https://leetcode.com/Seasawher/)

+## 📫 Contact me

+* Please post an issue on GitHub.
+I will reply to you.

+* Please use Discord for private discussions. `Kitamado#9271` is me.

 ## :bow: Acknowledgments

 * The image used as my github icon - みーなのキャラメーカー(β版) (This service no longer exists)